shehabosama/ShehabAssistantLibrary/README.md

 # ShehabAssistant

-this the lib is providing you voice assistant to help you in you code by add the three line of code to configer it
+This the lib is providing to you voice assistant to help you in you code by add the three line of code to configer it

-first thing you need add this line in build.gradle (project)
+First thing you need to add this line in build.gradle (project)
 ```
 repositories {
         google()